CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 `source.profile` describes the records consumed by the mapping.
 It does not select the CLI or API input route.
 CDISC-ODM records are normalized to the REDCap representation before mapping, so both routes use `profile: redcap`.
+The mapping rules remain source-specific: exports with different item identifiers require a corresponding dictionary and mapping.

 ## Source Selectors